Mass Law Blog

 During training, the LLM is exposed to this preprocessed data, learning to predict patterns and relationships between tokens.
 This is an iterative process where the model makes predictions, compares them to the actual data, and adjusts its internal parameters to improve accuracy.
 This process, known as “backpropagation,” is repeated billions of times across the entire dataset.
 In a large LLM this can take months, operating 24/7 on a massive system of graphics processing chips.

-For purposes of copyright law, here’s the crux of the matter – after this process, the original text no longer exists in any recognizable form within the LLM.
+For purposes of copyright law, here’s the crux of the matter: the AI industry asserts that after this process, the original text no longer exists in any recognizable form within the LLM.
 The model becomes a vast sea of numbers, with no direct correspondence to the original text.
-This transformation creates a fundamental challenge for copyright law –
+If true, this transformation creates a fundamental challenge for copyright law –

 – No Side-by-Side Comparison: In traditional copyright cases, courts rely heavily on comparing the original work side-by-side with the allegedly infringing material.
 With LLMs, this is impossible.
 You can’t “read” an LLM or print it out for comparison.